rstudio/config/README.md

 config::get("dataset")
 ```

-The `get` function takes a `config` argument which determines which configuration to read values from.
-By default, `config` is read from the `R_CONFIG_NAME` environment variable.
-This variable is in turn typically set within a site-wide `Renviron` or `Rprofile` (see [R Startup](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Startup.html) for details on these files):
+The `get` function takes an optional `config` argument which determines which configuration to read values from (the "default" configuration is used if none is specified).
+The active configuration can also be specified globally via the `R_CONFIG_NAME` environment variable.
+This variable is typically set within a site-wide `Renviron` or `Rprofile` (see [R Startup](https://stat.ethz.ch/R-manual/R-devel/library/base/html/Startup.html) for details on these files):

 ``` r
 # set the active configuration globally via Renviron.site or Rprofile.site